Call for Papers: Graduate Student Conference "Situating Empire: The Great War and Its Aftermaths"

 History Department, Harvard University

-We invite graduate students to submit proposals for a workshop exploring the impact of the Great War upon the configurations of Empire.
-This workshop is intended only for advanced doctoral students who have completed substantial archival research.
-Its priority is to provide close readings and feedback on research that speaks to the themes at hand.
+We invite graduate students to submit proposals for a workshop exploring the impact of the Great War upon the history and configuration of Empires.
+This workshop is intended only for advanced doctoral students who have completed substantive archival research.
+Its priority is to provide close readings and feedback on research that speaks to theme themes at hand.
 Accepted papers will be grouped on panels, with one faculty commentator per presenter.
 Participation in this workshop provides an opportunity to engage in lively and lengthy discussion with faculty, and an emerging cohort of doctoral candidates from around the world.

 Opening remarks will be provided by Professor Erez Manela.
 Our workshop's keynote speaker will be Professor Heather Streets-Salter, and Professor Antoinette Burton will join us for a plenary panel.

 This workshop will host nine papers comprised of panels of three, occurring over two days.
 Themes of the workshop include (but are not limited to): the constitution of imperial boundaries with respect to space, mobility, race, and class; intellectual history; histories of mobility; legal history; and the history of science and/or medicine.

 We encourage submissions from individuals at all universities.
 Interested graduate students should submit a 300-word proposal and one-page Curriculum Vitae (in either Word or PDF format) to email@example.com.
 Proposals must be received by March 30, 2018.
 Papers for each panel will be selected in accordance with the workshop's themes and for their potential to facilitate dialogue across regional specializations.
 All participants will be notified of participation by May 1, 2018.
 Given that this workshop requires an engagement with the written work of other participants, all panelists are asked to submit their papers one month prior to the workshop.
 All questions should be directed to the email above.